Chapter 5122-7 Client Services; Personnel

 (c) Attending meetings related to client advocacy; serving as a member of the executive governing body and other committees to ensure representation of the advocacy program; preparing reports for RPH or campus administration and central office; maintaining records; responding in writing to correspondence pertaining to client advocacy;

-(d) Involvement in providing input into program and environmental improvements to meet the needs as identified by clients, and assuring protection of patient rights; involvement in and notification of administrative decisions affecting client rights, choice, dignity and recovery;
+(d) Providing input into program and environmental changes to meet the needs as identified by clients, and assuring protection of patient rights; involvement in and notification of administrative decisions affecting client rights, choice, dignity and recovery;

-(e) Advising all levels of RPH staff and volunteers of clients' rights; meeting with policy committee as necessary; consulting with appropriate department staff, including legal staff, regarding policy issues and/or responses to complaints or grievances;
+(e) Advising all levels of RPH staff and volunteers of client's rights; consulting with appropriate department staff, including legal staff, regarding policy issues and responses to complaints or grievances;

 (f) Advocating for clients' access to community mental health systems, and facilitating access to other outside entities, including legal counsel, as needed;

-(g) Assuring that equal opportunity is implemented with particular emphasis on advocating for the rights of people with disabilities not to be discriminated against in the provision of service on the basis of religion, race, ethnicity, color, creed, sex, national origin, age, lifestyle, physical or mental handicap, disability, developmental disability, or inability to pay as prescribed in department policies, rules, and state and federal statutes;
+(g) Assuring that equal opportunity is implemented with particular emphasis on advocating that people with disabilities are to be free from discrimination in the provision of service on the basis of religion, race, ethnicity, color, creed, sex, national origin, age, lifestyle, sexual orientation, gender identity, physical or mental handicap, disability, developmental disability, or inability to pay as prescribed in department policies and rules, and state and federal statutes;

-(h) Ensuring that each client understands his/her rights and is provided with the client rights in oral and written format, including the functions of and resources available through the Ohio legal rights service, and explanation of his/her rights as indicated in this paragraph:
+(h) Ensuring that each client understands their rights and is provided with the client rights in oral and written format, including the functions of and resources available through the Ohio protection and advocacy system , and explanation of their rights as indicated in this paragraph:

-(ii) If a client is unable to read or speaks a language other than standard English as a primary means of communication, or has a limitation on his/her ability to communicate effectively, such as deafness or hearing impairment, the list of rights shall be explained to him/her by providing interpreters, readers and/or appropriate communication devices or other assistance.
+(ii) If a client is unable to read or speaks a language other than standard English as a primary means of communication, or has a limitation on their ability to communicate effectively, such as deafness or hearing impairment, the list of rights shall be explained to them by providing interpreters, readers or appropriate communication devices or other assistance; and,

-(4) Compliance with paragraph (E)(3)(h) of this rule shall be monitored by the RPH quality assurance programs and shall be documented in the client's medical record; and
+(4) Compliance with paragraph (E)(3)(h) of this rule shall be monitored by the RPH quality assurance programs.

 (A) The purpose of this rule shall be to establish the minimum duties and responsibilities of Ohio department of mental health (ODMH) hospital police, and to establish that no firearms shall be dispensed, carried or discharged in any building or on the grounds of any facility that is operating under the control of ODMH, except as provided below.